BIDMCDigitalPsychiatry/LAMP-platform/docs/05-using/06-cog_games.md

 ## Symbol-Digital Substitution

 The symbol-digital substitution task assesses motor abilities, attention, the visuospatial sketchpad, and short-term memory.
 Participants are shown a series of symbols (greek letter).
 They are also shown a grid which maps various symbols to digits (1-9).
 For each successive symbol, participants are required to press the button containing the corresponding digit.
-Example: Participant is shown greek letter α.
-According to the map, α corresponds to "4".
+Example: Participant is shown greek letter alpha.
+According to the map, alpha corresponds to "4".
 The participant then selects the "4" button.

 ### Sample Game Play